-A: Reservations are required on weekends and Holidays, as they are the busiest times of the year.
+A: Reservations are required on weekends and Holidays for Paddle Trips, as they are the busiest times of the Summer.
 Online reservations can be made through our website (www.paddlethehuron.com).
-During the week (Holidays and the week they fall on are excluded), trips run on a first-come, first-serve basis, but online reservations are highly encouraged and make check-in quicker.
+During the week, paddle trips run on a first-come, first-serve basis, but online reservations are highly encouraged and make check-in quicker.
 If you are bringing a large group (10 or more) during the week, we recommend making a reservation -- this is helpful to us and allows us time to prepare for your group trip.

 A: Sorry, we don't offer any Group Rates at this time.

 A: Unfortunately, No. Due to Liability and park policy, we do not offer shuttle service for persons or equipment that are not renting from Skip’s.
 We also do NOT allow persons to drop-off or take-out their equipment at our designated Skip’s location inside Delhi Metroparks.
 There are separate, Public boat Launches at West and East Delhi, and numerous others at Hudson Mills and Dexter-Huron Metroparks.

 A: Skip’s is located within and owned by the Huron-Clinton Metroparks.
 To enter any of their park systems, a Metropark pass is required and can be purchased for $10/day or $35/year at their tolls upon entry.

 A: Weekend/Holiday Trip Times:

 - Hudson Mills to Delhi - 9am, 10am, 11am, 12pm, 1pm & 2pm on the hour (Kayaks & Canoes).

 - Dexter-Huron to Delhi - 10am to 2pm ( New in 2019!
 No Online Reservations for Tubes--First Come, First Serve ).

 - Hudson Mills to Delhi - 11am, 12pm, and 1pm on the hour (Kayaks & Canoes).